Up: Documentation Home.

 \[ U \propto \beta_i^{-\left(\delta_{i, U} / 2 \right)} \]

-This suggests that if you did a log-log plot of the perplexity against the precision for multiple perplexities, the graph should be linear and the gradient would be \(-\delta_{i, U}/2\).
+If the local uniformity assumption holds up and over a scale range where the effective dimension is approximately constant, then a log-log plot of the perplexity against the precision for multiple perplexities should be approximately linear and the gradient would be \(-\delta_{i, U}/2\).

 For estimating the intrinsic dimensionality of the input data, Lee and co-workers give the following scheme: